Czechs try to transform EU's relationship with Israel

 Ambivalent position

-These continuing Israeli crackdowns in the occupied territories remain the biggest obstacle to improving relations.
+The continuing Israeli crackdowns in the occupied territories remain the biggest obstacle to improving relations.
 For European progressives, this remains their most important concern, and they have enough support in the European Parliament to keep the issue alive.
 The EU is still the biggest financial backer of both the Palestinian state and non-governmental organisations there – some of which were recently closed down in the latest Israeli crackdown.

 Differences also remain over the EU’s drive to rebuild the Iran nuclear deal and lift sanctions on Teheran after Trump withdrew from the JCPOA accord in 2018.
 Israel remains uncompromising on any deal with Iran, but this is less of an obstacle at the moment, given that the ongoing talks appear to be blocked.